 If the general weather isn’t enough, also consider the elevation of where you’re running.
 The higher above sea level, the thinner the air is.
 The state of Colorado is the highest (ahem) state in the union with an elevation of 6,800 feet above sea level.
 The air is notoriously thin out there; travelers often complain about feeling faint and dizzy for the better part of a day before their bodies adapt to their new surroundings.

-Air quality makes an incredible difference to how far and fast you can run.
+Air quality makes an incredible difference in how far and fast you can run.
 In short, the right air quality is like that thieving, entitled Goldilocks ripping off porridge from that poor, hardworking family of bears; too hot is bad, too cold is bad too.

 Even non-runners know that cold weather isn’t the best exertion.
 Cold weather causes breathing troubles for anybody, and runners don’t make it easier on themselves by running in frigid temperatures.
 Ignoring hypothermia, frostbite, and declining visibility during snowfall, cold air is tough on the lungs and airways.
 Cold air can cause spasms and asthma attacks.
 It should be noted that even those who are not asthma-afflicted can fall victim to “weather-induced asthma.”
 Sufferers will endure wheezing and chest pains, along with all the other asthma symptoms.